c0d3runn3r/gnomalies/README.md

 ##### processor.process(system, opts) ⇒ <code>Promise</code>
 Process all anomalies

-Processes all anomalies in the queue from the Preaction state to the Resolved state (if possible).
+Processes all anomalies in the queue from the preaction state to the resolved state (if possible).
 May call .action(), .evaluate(), .revert()
 Events are bubbled up from each anomaly.

 **Kind**: instance method of [<code>Processor</code>](#module_Gnomalies.Processor)